kelseyhightower/pipeline/labs/hub-configuration-file.md

 EOF
 ```

-Set the `HUB_CONFIG` environment variable to point to the hub configuration file:
+Set the `HUB_CONFIG` environment variable to point to the generated hub configuration file:

 ```
 HUB_CONFIG="${PWD}/hub"